 Brute force with Hydra

-Brute force is a password cracking method, that try passwords from a dictionary or other, and try all the possibilities until it works.
+Brute force is a password cracking method, that tries passwords from a dictionary or other sources, and tries all the possibilities until it works.

-Hydra is a tool to make very fast brute force from a Kali Linux software and which supports many protocols.
+Hydra is a tool to make very fast brute force from Kali Linux software and that supports many protocols.

 First, you will need a list of passwords and put it in a file, like /root/passwords.txt (one per line).

-You can find most common passwords on the Internet, or generate your own
+You can find the most common passwords on the Internet, or generate your own.

 For the test, just put a few random passwords manually in the file.